 Alameda County Vector Control was also there, with a black widow spider and a small wasp nest visible in clear boxes.

-Vector control officer Leslie Morra said the office was trying to encourage residents with rodent and insect problems --
+Vector control officer Leslie Morra said the office was trying to encourage residents with rodent and insect problems -- including bedbugs -- to call for guidance and inspections.

 The animals and critters drew spectators, though many more people turned out for the entertainment, which began with Reincarnated Revival, a young three-piece classic rock and blues group from San Jose, followed by blues and soul singer Willie G.